fjudith/nozzle/fission/README.md

 ## Manifests

 The [manifests](./manifests/) directory contains the required [RBAC and ServiceAccounts](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) enabling each function to interact with the Kubernetes API.
-It also contain an application running 3 replicas of the [nginx-alpine](https://hub.docker.com/r/amd64/nginx) image in the form of Deployment and Statefulset to demonstrate du Nozzle concept.
+It also contain an application running 3 replicas of the [nginx-alpine](https://hub.docker.com/r/amd64/nginx) image in the form of Deployment and Statefulset to demonstrate Nozzle concepts.

 ```bash
 kubectl apply -f manifests/